 Meditation Techniques are easy to implement for those looking to learn meditation.
 At home, alone.
-It’s not an easy process.
-Sitting alone in Meditation without distraction from the mind or external influences.
-Guided meditations help you to zone into your awareness.
+Firstly, it’s not an easy process.
+Secondly, sitting alone in Meditation without distraction from the mind or external influences is nearly impossibe for beginners.
+Therefore guided meditations help you to zone into your awareness.
 Yogi’s use many techniques which we explore in this post.
 Breathing, Mantras and Visualising are easy beginner tips for Meditation practice.
 Learn what they are & their benefits and how you can implement them into your everyday life.

 Think of meditation like exercise for your brain.
 Meditation is a mindful practice that helps to calm the mind.
 Meditation is not a religion.
 Many of us practice it secularly.
 It is a practical tool for understanding yourself and your thoughts.
 It is a tool used to access the subconscious mind.
 Where all the over thinking, burdens, fear and anxiety gets stored.